cloudfoundry/cloud_controller_ng/PULL_REQUEST_TEMPLATE.md

-Thanks for contributing to the cloud_controller_ng.
+Thanks for contributing to cloud_controller_ng.
 To speed up the process of reviewing your pull request please provide us with:

 * A short explanation of the proposed change: